 Each course has a separate space (course shell) where you will find all the materials and resources you need to complete the course.
 Your instructors are available to you in each course shell via their preferred method of communication, which may include email, messages, discussions, chat, etc. Each course contains "Start Here" and "Course Information" sections.
 You should review these sections for the welcome and orientation to each course, course syllabus and other important information, such as course policies and expectations.

 The program uses all McGraw-Hill electronic textbooks.
-The eTextbooks are available from CourseSmart on the internet.
-CourseSmart also has an app for the iPad, which is a great reading tool for textbooks.
+The eTextbooks are available from CourseSmart on the Internet.
+CourseSmart also has an app for iPad users, which is a great reading tool for textbooks.
 Links to the CouseSmart website are available from within the Blackboard course, for your convenience, but you can also access these directly through the CourseSmart site or app.
 There are also numerous supplemental materials, presentations, videos, self-assessments, etc. available for the texts.
 These are integrated into the Blackboard system, and are available to you throughout the Blackboard course.

 This section will guide you through the steps to set up your technology so that you are ready to hit the ground running.
 After completing this section, you will have: